Table of contents

 You will understand how hard that is as it has taken you more than 30 years in the workforce to get to the financial position you’re now in.

-That is, your house is paid off and you’re diligently making payments into your super fund, balancing that up with the cost of your new life (traveling overseas for the first time in your life) and a new car.
+That is, your house is paid off and you’re diligently making payments into your super fund, balancing that up with the cost of your new life (travelling overseas for the first time in your life) and a new car.

 If your health and job hold out you should find yourself financially independent in 10 years’ time.